 Exchange voucher for cash

-You receive the payment card and only 50 € cash per month?
-If you need more cash, then let's trade!
+Do you receive the prepaid card and only 50 € cash per month?
+If you need more cash, then let's exchange!

-1. Buy a voucher in the stores Aldi, Lidl, Edeka, Kaufland, Rewe or DM for 50€
+1. Buy a voucher at stores Aldi, Lidl, Edeka, Kaufland, Rewe or DM for 50€

 2. Bring the voucher to an exchange point!